0x4447/0x4447-Plugin-ESLint-Function-Padding/README.md

 # Current Rules

-- **function-padding**: Require function to have padding at the top and bottom of the blocks, [Documentation](https://github.com/0x4447/0x4447-Plugin-ESLint-Function-Padding/blob/master/docs/rules/function-padding.md)
+- **function-padding**: Require function to have padding at the top and bottom of the blocks, [Documentation](https://github.com/0x4447/0x4447-plugin-eslint/blob/development/docs/rules/function-padding.md)
-- **comment-blocks**: (Work in progress) Requires `n` amount of lines per comment block, `n` can be configured to whatever amount is given by the user

 # Usage